Characteristics of a successful beekeeper

 In the northern climates, colonies must be inspected very periodically and frames with honey must be moved around to support the colony.

-This was a summary of how beekeeper manage colonies throughout the year in the state of Minnesota; however, each state/region differs.
+This was a summary of how beekeepers manage colonies throughout the year in the state of Minnesota; however, each state/region differs.
 Before getting your bees, ask local beekeepers about the spring, summer, fall, and winter seasons in your area.
 Local beekeepers can give general tips, such as when to feed, treat, provide space, and when local honey flows begin.
-It is important to understand the general outline of honey bee management in your area.
+Understanding the general outline of honey bee management in your area is important.

 Varroa mites are the leading cause of colony death for beekeepers of all sizes.
-Varroa mites are small, tick like insects that transmit harmful viruses.
-I have a blog post outline the devastating damage from varroa mites here.
-I will not go into too much detail, but monitor mite levels at least 4 times a year and treat accordingly.
+Varroa mites are small, tick-like insects that transmit harmful viruses.
+I have a blog post outlining the devastating damage from varroa mites here.
+I will not go into too much detail, but monitor mite levels at least 4 times a year and treat them accordingly.
 If levels are too high, then colonies are likely to fail.

 Buy bees, equipment and supplements